affableashish/angular-dotnet-realworld/README.md

 ### Preetier
 [Setting up Prettier in Jetbrains IDEs](https://prettier.io/docs/en/webstorm)

 Standard for working with JS TS projects.

-It already comes bundled with it
+Rider already comes bundled with it

 <img width="550" alt="image" src="https://github.com/affableashish/angular-dotnet-realworld/assets/30603497/7fe063f4-734c-4b65-a15d-b8ab81f2da3e">

-To use it, you have to install it as a dev dependency on your project.
-This way everyone who works on this project use the same preetier version and preetier settings.
+The IDE already uses Prettier but to make the settings consistent across teams, you might want to install it as a dev dependency of the project so that everyone who works on this project use the same preetier version and preetier settings.
 This will appear in `package.json`.
 ```bash
 npm install --save-dev --save-exact prettier
 ```